Moravian Instruments Cx series of CMOS astronomical cameras are

 diagonal dimension up to 67 mm.
 Many

-of the used sensor properties share the exceptional features of
+of the used sensors share the exceptional features of the sensors

 3.76 μm pixel size with the full-well capacity